Hyperbolic branching Brownian motion: the empirical limit measure: Open questions

 \begin{quest} In Proposition \ref{prop:conv_typical_to_mu} we have shown that $\mu_\infty$ is determined by particles that satisfy $Y_u(t)\approx e^{-t/2}$.
 It would be interesting look at the empirical measure of particles that satisfy $Y_u(t)\approx e^{-t/2+\lambda t}$.
 This should be non--trivial for any $\lambda$ with $\vert \lambda \vert < \sqrt{2\beta}$.
-In particular, if you look at $\lambda=1/2$ there should a phase transition when $\beta=1/8$ because this is the threshold for local survival.
-For BBM on $\RR$, the number of such particles is counted by the additive martingale, note that here
+In particular, if you look at $\lambda=1/2$ there should {be} a phase transition when $\beta=1/8$ because this is the threshold for local survival.
+For BBM on $\RR$, the number of particles {at a given speed} is counted by the additive martingale; note that here in the hyperbolic setting

 has the same distribution as the regular additive martingale. \end{quest}